Bloodbat/SanguineMonsters/README.md

 ![alt text](pics/monster_modules.png)

+Base modules are listed in alphabetical order, with their alternative firmwares and expanders immediately following.

-## Aion
+- ### Aion

   A quad timer/counter that can be triggered externally or has an internal seconds clock.

-## Alchemist
+- ### Alchemist

   A mixer for up to 16 channels gathered from a polyphonic cable.
 Mixed monophonic and polyphonic outputs are provided.

+  - ### Alembic

+    An expander for Alchemist that provides individual post-mix channel outputs and gain CV control.

-## Brainz
+- ### Brainz

   A utility to control multiple recorders and ease synchronizing their outputs in post.

-## Bukavac
+- ### Bukavac

   A noise generator with a plethora of colors... and Perlin.

+- ### Chronos

+  Polyphonic collection of four low-frequency oscillators.

-## Dolly-X
+- ### Dolly-X

   A monophonic to polyphonic channel cloner.

-## Dungeon
+- ### Dungeon

   A sample and hold; track and hold; hold and track, and white noise source.

+- ### Fortuna

+  Dual polyphonic signal destination randomizer: like Bernoulli gates; but for signals.

-## Gegenees
+- ### Gegenees

   A 1 to 8 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.

-## Hydra
+- ### Hydra

   An 8 to 1 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.

-## Kitsune
+- ### Kitsune

   An attenuverter, offsetter and inverter with four channels.

+  - ### Denki

+  Polyphonic expander for Kitsune: adds Gain and Offset CV control.

-## Medusa
+- ### Medusa

   A normalled, polyphonic mega multiple with 32 inputs and outputs.

-# Monsters Blank
+- ### Monsters Blank

   Put a vampire and the Monsters logo in your rack!

-## Oraculus
+- ### Oraculus

   A polyphonic to monophonic switch.

-## Oubliette
+- ### Oubliette

   A null sink and cable parking for your wires.
 Also works as a null voltage source.

-## Raiju
+- ### Raiju

   A fixed voltages source.

-## Sphinx
+- ### Sphinx

   A Euclidean sequencer.

-## Werewolf
+- ### Werewolf

   A polyphonic, stereo, dirty distortion.